tasbouz/wordle/README.md

 # wordle

-An implementation of a wordle strategy
+An implementation of a wordle strategy.